RogueDrifter/Anti_cheat_pack/README.md

 # Usage

 Use the callbacks provided to you by the includes depending on the type of it.

 If you're including the pack as a whole you'll need to only use the callback `OnPlayerViolate`

 If you use separate includes you can use the respective callbacks in the test.pwn file.

+If you want to disable any anti cheat when using the Rogue-AC file, you can put this line before the include:
+``#define DISABLE_[anti cheat file name]``
+For example:
+``#define DISABLE_DISABLE_JETPACK``
+and so on.

 # Testing